tpecholt/imrad/README.md

   * ImRAD will follow chosen style settings when designing your UI
   * stored style can be loaded in your app by using `LoadStyle` call

-* Generated code is ready to use in your project and depends only on ImGui library and one accompanying header file (imrad.h)
+* Generated code is ready to use in your project and depends only on ImGui library and one accompanying header file - *imrad.h*

-  * some features such as MainWindow or Image widget require GLFW dependency.
-Compile your code with `IMRAD_WITH_GLFW` to activate it
-  * currently Image widget requires stb library as well.
-Compile your code with `IMRAD_WITH_STB` or supply your own `LoadTextureFromFile()`
+  * *imrad.h* contains both the interface and implementation.
+Define IMRAD_H_IMPLEMENTATION prior including it in the main.cpp file to create implementation.
-  * in generated code `ImRad::Format` delegates to `std::format` by default but when requested popular `fmt` library can be used instead by defining `IMRAD_WITH_FMT`.
+  * Generated code used `ImRad::Format` routines.
+In C++20 it will delegate to `std::format` by default but when requested popular `fmt` library can be used instead by defining `IMRAD_WITH_FMT`.
 If neither is available simple formatting routine which skips formatting flags will be used.
+  * Some features such as MainWindow or Image widget require additional library dependencies (GLFW, STB) and need to be explicitly requested (IMRAD_WITH_LOAD_TEXTURE)
+  * *imrad.h* supports loading assets from zipped file using the *zlib* library.
+Activate it by defining IMRAD_WITH_MINIZIP

 * ImRAD tracks changes to the opened files so files can be designed in ImRAD and edited in your IDE of choice at the same time